Kevin Julio: Career

-Kevin started his film career as supporting roles in Basah...
+Kevin Julio started his film career as supporting roles in Basah...
 (2006), Menculik Miyabi (2010) and Bangun Lagi Dong Lupus (2013).
 His first leading role was in the Kembalinya Nenek Gayung (2013) and Adriana (2013).
 In 2016 he was cast as villain in the Comedy-superhero Jagoan Instan.

-In 2013 he started his presenting career by co-hosting along with Olga Syahputra and Raffi Ahmad in the music program Dahsyat.
-In 2016 he hosting a new talent search or television show formed by FremantleMedia (now Fremantle) with NET., in between of Just Duet and Ini Dia!
+In 2013, he started his presenting career by co-hosting along with Olga Syahputra and Raffi Ahmad in the music program Dahsyat.
+In 2016, he hosting a new talent search or television show formed by FremantleMedia (now Fremantle) with NET., in between of Just Duet and Ini Dia!
 (Indonesian version of Thank God You're Here).

 As an actor, he has earned Bandung Film Festival for Excellence Actor in a Lead Role (Television) in 2014, and has been nominated for SCTV Awards, Indonesia Kids Choice Awards, Infotainment Awards, and Insert Fashion Awards.

-2006–11: Debut television and film
+2006 - 2011: Debut television and film

-Kevin started his acting career as supporting role in Indonesian soap opera "Intan" in 2016.
+Kevin Julio started his acting career as supporting role in Indonesian soap opera "Intan" in 2016.

 He started his acting career as supporting role and starred in several television including "Heart Series" (2007), "Candy"(2007).
 In 2011 he starred in "Arti Sahabat", which made him an idol.